suncoast-devs/handbook/lessons/js-dom/lecture.md

 # [fit] NICE!

-But how do we do this for _ALL_ the list items?
+However, how do we do this for _ALL_ the list items?

 ---